Intel Responds To Alleged Chip Flaw, Claims Effects Won't Significantly Impact Average Users - Slashdot

 Re: (Score:2)

-Heard this before (Score:3)
+Heard this before (Score:4, Insightful)

 Some people never learn.